 How to Get a Wireless Telecommunications Services Business License in Dubai

-This guide covers everything you need to know about securing a Wireless Telecommunications Services Business Licence (Activity Code 6120) at Dubai South Business Hub Free Zone, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is uniquely positioned for this trade.
+This guide covers everything you need to know about securing a Wireless Telecommunications Services Business License (Activity Code 6120) at Dubai South Business Hub Free Zone, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is uniquely positioned for this trade.

 Activity Code 6120 falls under the ICT category and relates to the operation of wireless telecommunications activities.
 Under this classification, licensed businesses may engage in the following: